 PrecisionRecallCurveDisplay#

-class skore.PrecisionRecallCurveDisplay(*, precision_recall, average_precision, pos_label, data_source, ml_task, report_type)[source]#
+class skore.PrecisionRecallCurveDisplay(*, precision_recall, average_precision, report_pos_label, data_source, ml_task, report_type)[source]#

 Precision Recall visualization.

-An instance of this class is should created by EstimatorReport.metrics.precision_recall().
+An instance of this class should be created by EstimatorReport.metrics.precision_recall().
 You should not create an instance of this class directly.

 Parameters: